 Claiming a Parent As a Dependent

 Even if you do not pay more than half your parent’s total support for the year, you may still be able to claim your parent as a dependent if you pay more than 10 percent of your parent’s support for the year, and, with others, collectively contribute to more than half of your parent’s support.
-To receive the exemption, all those supporting your parent must agree on and sign the applicable Multiple Support Declaration (Form 2021).
+To receive the exemption, all those supporting your parent must agree on and sign the applicable Multiple Support Declaration (Form 2120).

 If you cannot claim your parent as a dependent because they filed a joint tax return or had a gross income above $4,400 (in 2022) but you have been paying medical expenses for a parent, you may be able to deduct those expenses from your taxes.
 Learn more about medical expense deductions on the IRS website.

 If you have questions about whether you may be able to claim your parent as a dependent on your taxes, consider reaching out to a qualified elder law attorney.